KSP-KOS/EditorTools/BBEdit/README.md

 # BBEdit Syntax Highlighting

-This Codeless Language Module for BBEdit provide basic syntax highlighting for KOS.
-At this stage it covers:
+This Codeless Language Module for BBEdit provides basic syntax highlighting for KOS:

  - commands & built in functions show as predefined symbols
  - bound variables show as language keywords